annual report july 2019-june 2020

 more complex problems, more fresh thinking solutions

-Our human relationships with animals have taken centre stage during a year that has presented some of the most significant cumulative challenges to human society in modern history, from a global pandemic to raging bush and wildfires across virtually every part of the globe.
-Viewing human society’s struggles as something separate from the plight of the world’s wildlife is a fundamental failure to understand the reality of living on this shared planet.
+Our human relationships with animals have taken center stage during a year that has presented some of the most significant cumulative challenges to human society in modern history, from a global pandemic to raging bush and wildfires across virtually every part of the globe.
+Viewing society’s struggles as separate from the plight of the world’s wildlife is a fundamental failure to understand the reality of living on this shared planet.

 Time to define a path forward

 A seemingly perfect storm has forced society to pause, reassess, and decide what role humankind will play in the grand scale of our relationship with nature.
-This inflection point is as critical on an organisational level as it is on an individual level.
+This inflection point is as critical on an organizational level as it is on an individual level.
 It has further strengthened the commitment made by IFAW over a half-century ago to ensure that animals and people thrive together.